ALHNk/UniversityManagementSystem/README.md

+The project is done by Alikhan Khamidulla, khamidulla.alikhan@gmail.com

-This is the pure backend project done with Spring Boot 3 using Spring Security, JWT and Data JPA.
+This is the pure backend project done with Spring Boot 3 using Spring Security, JWT and Data JPA, for database postgreSQL was used.
 The project is only backend, so for testing endpoints I use POSTMAN.
 The project is done in Intellij Idea, so I recommend you to use it.
 The application runs on the tomcat server included in Spring Boot.